gives me the relationship I want!"

 With each situation I'm shown, the statement I am using should automatically engender a picture in my mind of switching from worry to trust.
 If my subconscious mind doesn't give me such a mental picture, I create such a picture in my mind by activating my imagination consciously.

-Maybe each hour during the day, I take 5 minutes of meditation to again use the same statement or some similar statement such as:
+Then each hour during the day, I take 5 minutes of meditation to again use the same statement or some similar statement such as:

 "This coming hour if I'm tempted to worry, I will switch to trust."